Bira/octopus-carnival/_drafts/wir-tnv-barrowhaunts.md

 The Barrowhaunts are all specific individuals!
 They share in common a set of generic undead traits: immune to fear and disease, resist 10 necrotic, vulnerable 5 radiant, Darkvision.
-All of their other traits come from training.
+All of their other traits come from training or from their respective racial powers.

 The lingering spirits that accompany them are Shadow Humanoids and Beasts with undead traits.
 They're all minions but they have high damage resistance, making